Mohmmde1/objs-counter/README.md

 ### Installation

-Step-by-step instructions on how to install and set up your project:
+Step-by-step instructions on how to install and set up the project:

 ```bash
 # Clone this repository